wannasleepforlong/Rock-Paper-Scissors-Predictor-on-Pseudo-Random-Number-Generator/README.md

 ## Usage
 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Run the `game.py` script to start the RPS predictor bot.
-3. Run the `game.py` script to start the RPS predictor bot.
+3. Play RPS against the bot and observe its predictions based on your moves.
-4. Play RPS against the bot and observe its predictions based on your moves.
+4. Enjoy mate!

 ## How it Works
 - The bot maintains a state matrix representing the transition probabilities between different move patterns.